 - Bake the muffins until a toothpick inserted inside comes out clean, about 18 to 20 minutes.

-- Instead of buttermilk, you can use sour milk, or you can curdle your own milk.
+- How to Curdle Milk to Use Instead of Buttermilk: Instead of buttermilk, you can use sour milk, or you can curdle your own milk.
 To do so, put 3/4 cup of milk in a bowl and sprinkle on 1 teaspoon apple cider vinegar or 1 1/2 teaspoons fresh lemon juice; let it sit for 3 minutes to curdle before using.

-- To use 3/4 cup of eggnog instead of buttermilk, omit the buttermilk and reduce the sugar to 3/4 cup plus 1 tablespoon.
+- How to Use Eggnog Instead of Buttermilk: To use 3/4 cup of eggnog instead of buttermilk, omit the buttermilk and reduce the sugar to 3/4 cup plus 1 tablespoon.
 Add 1 teaspoon apple cider vinegar.

 Nutrition